princenishchal/tllr/README.md

  #  Important
  the contacts page will not work in the browser and will fail, please test it with emulation or a real device.

+ # Select Photos component

+ ## plugins used:
+ 1. ionic native photos - https://ionicframework.com/docs/native/photo-library/   . follow installation steps in the page

+ ## copy contents
+ 1. copy the select-photos folder and add component class to app.module.

+## notes:
+1. The getPhotos function returns an array of photo blobs ..
+These can be directly uploaded using formData.
+2. The photos will not show up in the latest webview (Wk) .. when testing ensure that the app has the older webview .